Jane Dee

-Jane Dee (née Fromond) (1555–1604/5) was an English gentlewoman and lady-in-waiting, whose married life is documented in the journals of her husband, the philosopher, occultist, and mathematician John Dee.
+Jane Dee (née Fromond) (1555–1604/5) was an English gentlewoman and lady-in-waiting whose married life is documented in the journals of her husband, the philosopher, occultist, and mathematician John Dee.

-Dee was born to Bartholomew Fromond (or Fromonds) in Cheam in Surrey, England Before her marriage to John Dee, she was a lady-in-waiting in the entourage of the Countess of Lincoln at the court of Queen Elizabeth I. Her court connections to Elizabeth and to other ladies in waiting may have significantly helped her husband secure patronage.
+Dee was born to Bartholomew Fromond (or Fromonds) in Cheam in Surrey, England.
+Before her marriage to John Dee, she was a lady-in-waiting in the entourage of the Countess of Lincoln at the court of Queen Elizabeth I. Her court connections to Elizabeth and to other ladies in waiting may have significantly helped her husband secure patronage.

+Family background

+Jane was the daughter of Bartholomew Fromond (or Fromonds) in Cheam in Surrey, England, and his wife Elizabeth Mynne, the daughter of Nicholas Mynne and the sister of Nicholas Mynne, and the aunt of Nicholas Mynne.
+Elizabeth Mynne's mother was Joan Merston (d.
+31 October 1540), daughter and co-heiress of William Marston of Horton, Surrey, by his wife Beatrix Barlee.
+After Nicholas Mynne's death in 1528 his widow Joan remarried to become the first wife of William Saunders.
+Joan's sister was Ursula Marston (died c.1564), whose step-daughter, Margery Golding, married John de Vere, 16th Earl of Oxford as his second (by some counting third) wife, and was the mother of his son and heir, Edward de Vere, 17th Earl of Oxford.
+Ursula's son, Henry Golding (d.1576), was steward of the household to the selfsame 16th Earl after his sister's marriage.
+Ursula was also the mother of Arthur Golding.

 Marriage

 Jane married John Dee in 1578 when she was 23 and he was 51.
 Dee was a noted natural philosopher who was particularly interested in divination, Hermetic philosophy and alchemy.
-He acted as an astronomical and medical advisor to Queen Elizabeth and travelled in Europe studying and advising other European nobles.
+He served as an astronomical and medical advisor to Queen Elizabeth and traveled throughout Europe, studying and advising other European nobles.
 After their marriage, Jane moved to Dee's home at Mortlake, south-west of London.

 They had a large household of family and servants which Jane had a large role in managing, as well as frequent visitors who collaborated with John on a variety of experiments which he conducted in their home.
 Jane and their children also travelled with Dee to Poland in 1584 to work for Albertus Laski, a Polish nobleman.
 She had a son while in Kraków, waiting to join her husband in Prague.

 We know a great deal about Jane Dee because of the detailed diaries and records kept by her husband.
 Dee recorded interactions between himself and his wife, arguments, and many details of their household.
 Such detail about the daily life of a sixteenth-century woman is extremely rare.